-Cryptofree.me is a free version of Cryptostorm, an open-source based, activist-run VPN service.
+Cryptofree is the free version of Cryptostorm which is an open-source based, activist-run VPN service.
 You can subscribe to this service using a variety of different cryptocurrencies.
 It uses a token system rather than a standard payment model, though you can go the more traditional route, as well.
-The company was launched in Iceland, but has no central location.
-We tested the free version for this review.
+The company was launched in Iceland but has no central location.
+We tested the free version, Cryptofree.me for this review.

 - Two years: $87.00

 Note that these prices reflect Bitpay rates.
 Other payment methods may have different prices attached to them.
 For instance, PayPal subscriptions are priced at:

 You can pay with a staggering array of different cryptocurrencies, including Bitcoin, Darkcoin, Namecoin, Zetacoin and Litecoin.
 The company advertises that they’ll add new currencies when they become available.
 For Bitcoin or BitPay payments, pricing is as follows: